I know a lot of people have dreams of putting their books out there but don’t know how.

 Now, the issue I’m referring to is knowing where your target audience is at, and what I mean by that is where are they in the world?

-Now, my target audience for this story is in the U.S. However, my ghostwriter was in the UK.
-So why does this matter?
+Now, my target audience for this story is in the UK However, my ghostwriter was in the U.S. So why does this matter?

-It matters because when she wrote the story, she used words like mum instead of mom, holiday instead of vacation, and wardrobe instead of closet.
+It matters because when she wrote the story, she used words like mom instead of mum, vacation instead of holiday, and closet instead of wardrobe.

 Especially for early reader chapter books, using these types of terms can be quite jarring and keep them from really getting immersed into the story like we want them to.

-Now, emilyashlley91 made my suggested tweaks, sent them over to me in a revised version.
+Now, Angelle R made my suggested tweaks, and sent them over to me in a revised version.
 In about two hours, I approved the gig and gave her an honest four-star review.

 Last up was Krista Watkins